The Edit · Founder Insights

 Visceral fat is the fat that sits inside the abdominal cavity, wrapped around organs.
 It is metabolically active in a way subcutaneous fat is not, secreting inflammatory cytokines that drive insulin resistance, hypertension, and atherogenic dyslipidaemia.
 Two adults with identical BMI can carry completely different visceral fat loads, and only one of them is at metabolic risk.

 Waist-to-height ratio is a low-tech proxy that catches what BMI misses.
-Ashwell and colleagues in a 2012 systematic review and meta-analysis pooling 31 cross-sectional studies found WHtR consistently outperformed BMI in identifying cardiometabolic risk in adults of all ethnicities.
+Ashwell and colleagues in a 2012 systematic review and meta-analysis pooling 31 studies found WHtR consistently outperformed both BMI and waist circumference in identifying cardiometabolic risk across populations (Ashwell et al., 2012).
 The simple rule is: keep your waist circumference below half your height.
 A 175 cm man should be under 87.5 cm at the navel.

 For Singaporeans this matters more than it does for Western populations.
 Asians carry a higher proportion of visceral fat at any given BMI than Caucasians do, which is part of why Singaporean adults can present with metabolic syndrome at BMI levels that would be considered normal in the United States or United Kingdom.
 The Health Promotion Board adopted lower BMI cutoffs (23.0 for elevated risk, 27.5 for high risk) for exactly this reason.